Chumbi Valley (CHMB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Chumbi Valley Historical Price

-According to the latest data gathered on Chumbi Valley live price page, the current price of Chumbi Valley is 0.00000662USD.
-The circulating supply of Chumbi Valley(CHMB) is 21.07B CHMB , giving it a market capitalization of $139.39K.
+According to the latest data gathered on Chumbi Valley live price page, the current price of Chumbi Valley is 0USD.
+The circulating supply of Chumbi Valley(CHMB) is 21,07B CHMB , giving it a market capitalization of $1,05K.

 The Chumbi Valley Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CHMB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.